Step-down nurse salary: what PCU nurses earn in 2026

 How to increase your step-down salary

 Earn the PCCN certification.
 The most direct pay increase available to step-down nurses.
-After accumulating 1,750 hours, the PCCN adds $2,000–$6,000 per year at most employers.
-The exam costs $255–$370 depending on AACN membership status.
+After meeting the practice-hour requirement, the PCCN adds roughly $2,000–$6,000 per year at employers that pay a certification differential.
+The exam costs $260 for AACN members and $375 for non-members, so joining AACN is usually worth doing before you apply.

 Move to California.
-If geography is flexible, California’s mandatory 1:3 step-down ratio and strong union environment push wages to $130,000–$150,000+ for experienced nurses.
-The state income tax is significant, but the wage floor is substantially higher.
+If geography is flexible, California’s mandatory 1:3 step-down ratio and strong union environment push wages to $140,000–$170,000+ for experienced nurses.
+The state income tax is significant, but the wage floor is substantially higher: California’s 10th percentile for registered nurses is $101,260, which is above the national median.

 Negotiate shift differentials.
-Night shift and weekend differentials can add $8,000–$15,000 per year to base pay.
+A night differential of 15–25% on a full-time schedule adds roughly $12,000–$22,000 per year at a national-median base rate, and weekend differentials stack on top of that.
 Nurses willing to work night shift consistently have substantially higher annual earnings than their day-shift colleagues at the same base rate.

 Take charge nurse shifts.
 Most facilities pay a per-shift or per-hour differential when you act as charge nurse.
 Even occasional charge shifts add meaningfully over a year.